hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 		</executions>
 	</plugin>

 Filter the `IntegrationTest` in the *maven-failsafe-plugin*.
-Here I configured jetty as servlet container to run the test.
+Here I configured jetty as Servlet container to run the test.

 	<plugin>
 		<groupId>org.eclipse.jetty</groupId>